Timeline of Extinction Rebellion actions: International Rebellion

 On 20 October, a protest performance piece was made in the National Portrait Gallery against its sponsorship by BP, who XR claims is "funding extinction".
-Three protestors lay on the gallery floor wearing only underwear while others poured fake oil over them; a monologue was given and information handed out.
+Three protesters lay on the gallery floor wearing only underwear while others poured fake oil over them; a monologue was given and information handed out.
 The protest was on the final day of the BP Portrait Award exhibition and in a room in which pieces sponsored by BP were on display.

 Hunger strike

 Some XR activists took part in a global hunger strike that began on 18 November, involving 526 people in 28 countries, 263 of whom were in the UK.
 The hunger strike was "intended to show how the climate crisis is already urgently affecting people in many parts of the world."
 Although most ended their strike around 23/24 November, by 27 November a handful from Extinction Rebellion continued, stationed outside Labour, Conservative and Liberal Democrat party headquarters in London.
 Their request was for all political party leaders to agree to meet them and pledge support for XR's Climate and Ecological Emergency Bill.